There are many myths about NPS that, as the reactions of my blog readers show, many take for truth. I will try to dispel some misconceptions.

 There are many different ways to get customer feedback.
 Various indexes, techniques, etc. are used.
 Many people think that the NPS index is the best method and prefer to work only with it.
 But this approach is wrong.
 NPS is not a universal tool for measuring customer loyalty, it is just one of the indices.

-Customer point of view
+Client point of view

 And the oldest, but not at all obsolete index is CSI.
 The acronym stands for customer satisfaction index.
 In Russian translation, TZK is often used – the client’s point of view.
 The CSI is familiar to many.
 Often at gas stations, in banks, in stores at the checkout counters, you can see a panel, as in the picture below.
 The main question for determining the CSI is “How satisfied are you?”
 There are several answers to it, ranging from “dissatisfied” to “satisfied”.